• Skip to primary navigation

 Now, sitting around and watching TV is one of the most passive activities your body and brain can experience.

 TV feeds your brain the equivalent of junk food – and I’m not even referring to the commercials here.
-With traditional TV shows ranging from 11 to 15 minutes out of every hour (or ~ 25% of your time), you get interrupted with an unwanted solicitation.
+With traditional TV shows ranging from 11 to 15 minutes out of every hour (or ~ 25% of your time), you get interrupted by an unwanted solicitation.

-And don’t care how much you tell yourself you’re not paying any attention to these marketing ads, they work.
-If they didn’t, the billion-dollar TV AD industry wouldn’t still be chucking money into it… (by 2022 the forecasts see a modest increase to 74.9 billion U.S. dollars)
+And don’t care how much you tell yourself you’re not paying any attention to these marketing ads; they work.
+If they didn’t, the billion-dollar TV AD industry wouldn’t still be chucking money into it… (by 2022, the forecasts see a modest increase to 74.9 billion U.S. dollars)

 So, TV is a prime example of an easy, lazy activity.
 One where there is no possible chance of “failure” anywhere in sight.

-It’s easy, it’s safe, but little by little it’s stealing your potential for true happiness.
+It’s easy, it’s safe, but little by little, it’s stealing your potential for true happiness.

 The New Comparision Machine